IgniteUI/igniteui-docfx/en/components/list.md

 }];
 ```

-Now that we have some data we want to render, let's set up some markup:
+Now that we have some data we want to render, let's set up some markup.
+If we want some styling out of the box we can use some of the directives that come with the list items.

+Let's look at how we can use some of them in the next example:

 ```html
 <!--contacts.component.html-->